U-M Financial Services Information Security Plan

 The University of Michigan's information technology security program protects the confidentiality, integrity, and availability of its information assets—data, systems, services, and infrastructure components.
 An important aspect of the program is the integration of relevant compliance regulations into the overall program, and the assurance that these regulations are embedded in the implementation of the program by schools, colleges, departments, and central offices across the university.

-The intent of this document is to describe how the various components of the university's information security program are in accord with specific provisions of the Gramm-Leach-Bliley Act Safeguards Rule (GLBA), and to provide references to additional materials and to applicable policies and guidelines.
+The intent of this document is to describe how the various components of the university's information security program are in accord with, and support compliance with, the Gramm-Leach-Bliley Act Safeguards Rule (GLBA), and to provide references to additional materials and to applicable policies and guidelines.

 GLBA Objectives and Requirements

 In compliance with the Gramm-Leach-Bliley Safeguards Rule and regulations issued by the Federal Trade Commission pursuant to that Rule, the university has established this information security plan to:

 - Ensure the security and confidentiality of customer information.